 Individual Treatment Plans: Receive Personalized Treatment for Your Addiction

 At Monarch Shores, we know that substance abuse comes in different shapes and sizes, which is why individualized treatment plans are so important.
 Why, might you ask?
-Think about this, if you’ve been struggling with alcoholism for the last 10 years, it wouldn’t make sense to attend group counseling sessions with prescription drug addicts.
-It would be hard to find common ground with other clients who don’t have the same experience of substance abuse as you.
-This can make it more difficult overcome your addiction, but fortunately, you don’t have to worry about that with us
+Think about this, if you’ve been struggling with alcoholism for the last ten years, it wouldn’t make sense to attend group counseling sessions with prescription drug addicts.
+It would be hard to find common ground with other clients who don’t have the same substance abuse experiences as you.
+This can make it more difficult overcome your addiction, but fortunately, you don’t have to worry about that with us.

 Treatments for Alcohol Abuse: How We Address Alcoholism

 Alcoholism is one of the most common forms of substance abuse that people fight, but our staff is equipped to address this issue with you.
 This process can take a number of different twists and turns based on your individual treatment plan, but here is the typical treatment plan for alcohol abuse that each client experiences:

 - Onsite Detox: For people who have an extensive history of alcoholism, it’s important to go through our onsite alcohol detox program once they’ve settled in the center.
 This process will help to remove any lingering traces of alcohol from your body so that you’re not as tempted to drink while at the facility.
 Since withdrawal symptoms typically occur during detoxification, our medical staff closely monitors each client so that it can provide the proper aid and medicine to bring more comfort.